elixir-lsp/elixir-ls/README.md

 - modules
 - variables
 - struct fields (only if the struct type is explicitly stated or can be inferred from the variable binding)
-- atom map keys (if map keys can be infered from variable binding)
+- atom map keys (if map keys can be inferred from variable binding)
 - attributes
 - types (in typespecs)
 - behaviour callbacks (inside the body of implementing module)